 Both types of transplants usually have good results.

+Who will evaluate me for a liver transplant?
 If a liver transplant is recommended, a team of doctors from the Integrated Liver Care team will perform a transplant evaluation.
-The ILC Team consists of a transplant coordinator, a hepatologist (liver specialist), transplant surgeons, dietician, physiotherapist and social worker.
+The ILC team consists of a transplant coordinator, a hepatologist (liver specialist), transplant surgeons, dietician, physiotherapist and social worker.
 It may be necessary to other specialists depending on the recipient’s age and health problems.

 A social worker assesses and helps develop the patient’s support system, a central group of people on whom the patient can depend throughout the transplantation process.
 A positive support group is very important to a successful outcome.
 The social worker also checks to see that the recipient is taking medications appropriately.